The-Balance-FFXIV/balance-static/content/encounters/ultimate/dsr.md

 Final Positions

-**Note:** If you’re a warrior, your Inner Release comes up at around this time so either delay it, use it pre-pull, or click off the knockback resistance portion.
+*Note:* If you’re a warrior, your Inner Release comes up at around this time so either delay it, use it pre-pull, or click off the knockback resistance portion.
 You can create a macro with /statusoff "Inner Strength" to help with this.

-### Holiest Hallowing
+**Holiest Hallowing:**

 2nd holiest hallowing cast, just be sure to target Adelphel and interrupt this if it’s your responsibility.

-### Empty/Full Dimension & Holiest of Holy
+**Empty/Full Dimension & Holiest of Holy:**

 Raidwide into in/out.
 Empty = In, Full = Out.